-Our Beach Environmental Assessment, Communication & Health (BEACH) Program ensures that marine water is safe to swim and play in and informs the public if water doesn't meet swimming standards.
+Our Beach Environmental Assessment, Communication & Health, or BEACH, program ensures that marine water is safe to swim and play in and informs the public if water doesn't meet swimming standards.

-You can look up your local beach and see how clean it was during 2018 with county-by-county links below.
-Also, you can compare 2018 to previous years and overall averages with our summary chart.
+You can look up your local beach and see how clean it was during 2023 with county-by-county links below.
+Also, you can compare 2023 to previous years and to overall averages with our summary bar chart below.

 Keeping beaches safe